Special Jollof: Synopsis

 A white American woman journalist who revives after a breakup with her lover starts working as an undercover at a Nigerian restaurant to prove that Nigerians migrate illegally to the USA.
 She then eventually falls in love with a Nigerian guy.

+Reception

+The film was described as "an unexciting and overambitious flick that does not work as the romantic drama that it claims to be".